 Meet….the most delicious healthy apple muffins.

 These guys are just about everything I could ask for in an apple muffin.
-They are made with healthy, wholesome ingredients that feel like a great choice at the beginning of each day, including lots of fiber-rich oats (which we blend to make the flour) and protein-packed almond milk (or your choice of milk).
+They are made with healthy, wholesome ingredients that feel like a great choice at the beginning of each day, including lots of fiber-rich oats (which we blend to make the flour) and almond milk (or your choice of milk).
 They’re lightly sweetened with maple syrup, plus a hint of turbinado (raw) sugar on top if you would like.
 They’re naturally gluten-free, dairy-free and vegetarian.
 And, thanks to using both applesauce and an entire fresh apple in the recipe, I’m happy to report that these muffins are super-duper-apple-y…as any good apple muffin should be.

 So while fresh apples are still in season, let’s make a batch together!